The settings can be accessed via the ribbon menu Start and offer the possibility to customize the behavior of LOGINventory.

 For each table, you can specify whether changes are to be logged.
 The changes can then be viewed in the tab "Changes" in the data view.

-The selected tables are available as base tables when you create new dynamic documents and reports.
+The selected tables are available as base tables when you create new dynamic documents, reports and dashboards.

 Both reports and dynamic documents use the logos stored here.
 For example, company logos can be integrated into the documentation.
 The stored color palette is used when creating dynamic documents.

 Mail server settings and default e-mail addresses for Notifications.